 Where To Buy Gac Fruit

-Gac fruit has a very short growing season – December to January.
-The fruit can be ordered online (even on Etsy!).
-It is also often found in well-stocked Asian supermarkets.
-The fruit must be ripe when picked.
-For this reason, it is not grown commercially.
+Gac fruit has a very short growing season, typically from December to January.
+It can be ordered online (even on Etsy), and it’s also often found in well-stocked Asian supermarkets.
+The fruit must be fully ripe when harvested, which is why it’s not grown commercially.

-Because of its exotic nature, the price is steep!
-A less expensive option is buying the seeds for planting.
-With rising popularity and availability, it is likely the cost will eventually come down.
+Due to its exotic nature, the price can be high.
+A more affordable option is to buy the seeds for planting.
+As its popularity grows and availability increases, the price may eventually go down.

-It is also possible to find products made from the Gac fruit year-round.
-Available products include juice, Gac seed oil, powdered Gac fruit, and Gac fruit paste.
-The paste can be frozen or jarred.
+You can also find products made from gac fruit year-round, including juice, gac seed oil, powdered gac fruit, and gac fruit paste, which can be frozen or jarred.
 Supplements are also available.

-The nutritional benefits of these products and supplements are under study.
-This is because the stability of the phytochemicals in these products is uncertain.
-Thus, health claims are questionable from packaged Gac fruit products.
+However, the nutritional benefits of these products and supplements are still under study, as the stability of the phytochemicals in them is uncertain.
+This means that the health claims about packaged gac fruit products should be viewed cautiously.